There are 14 bars in the cage in different positions. This enables the budgies

 defended.
 My birds vie for this spot since it allows the bird to

 be alone for awhile and away from the sometimes constant interaction with the others.
+New perches can be put in at different places.

 They often give the birds more exercise and also give the possibility that a new favorite can be found.